 Overall, Russia is not as expensive to visit as other countries and you can easily maintain an affordable budget.
 The lowest budget would be to spend about $30 US dollars per day, while a midrange budget would have you spending about $60 US dollars per day.
 You should plan to spend about $100 US dollars per day or more for a nicer vacation.

 Russia is absolutely massive and let’s be real, you won’t get to see it all on one trip.
 You won’t even get to see a good chunk of it on a trip.
 Most people will only see a small portion of Russia because it is so large, and it can be difficult to travel domestically.

 Airplanes are the fastest way to travel around Russia, but domestic flights are expensive.
-Most flights within the country will still cost about $280 US dollars, which is unaffordable for many travelers if they wish to see lots of different places.
-But Aeroflot and Sibir Airlines are two major companies that are the most popular for domestic flights.
+Most flights within the country will still cost about $280 US dollars, which is unaffordable for many travelers if they wish to see many different places.
+Aeroflot and S7 Airlines are two major companies that are the most popular for domestic flights.